Chemical and Hazardous Waste Management and Disposal Policy

 - The inventory list should include the location where the material is stored, the material name, manufacturer, CAS#, quantity, major characteristic (e.g., flammable, corrosive, toxic, reactive), and expiration date.

-- The inventory should be checked on a bi-annual basis for each location.
-In addition to the departmental responsibility for maintaining inventory, the safety officer will conduct periodic inventory audits.
+- The inventory in each location should be checked on a bi-annual basis.
+The safety officer will conduct periodic inventory audits.

-- Copies of the current inventory and location of chemicals should be provided to the safety officer and University Police each semester.
+- Copies of the current inventory and location of chemicals should be provided to the safety officer each semester.

 - Disposal arrangement for outdated chemicals or chemicals approaching end of shelf life should be done at the time of inventory.

 - Conducts laboratory processes to minimize risk exposure.

 - Ensures lab occupants follow safety procedures and use appropriate equipment.

 - Maintains MSDS/SDS information.

 - Monitors the procurement, use, and disposal of chemicals and hazardous materials.